Public Works Department

 (Listed below are the road responsibilities of the City of Warren, in priority order.
 Maintenance and snow removal are completed in this order.)

-- Residential Streets - To be cleared as equipment and manpower are available after primary, secondary, and school access routes are completed (as time remains after the above tasks are completed).
-This policy exists provided that snowfall exceeds approximately four and a half inches (4.5") in depth or extremely hazardous conditions exist for an extended period of time.
+• Residential Streets – To be cleared as equipment and manpower are available after primary, secondary, and school access routes are completed (as time remains after the above tasks are completed).
+This policy exists provided that snowfall is over four inches or extremely hazardous conditions exist for an extended period of time.
 No removal operations will occur if rapidly ascending temperatures are expected.
 Total Lane Miles 532.

 Note: It should be understood that snowfalls that follow closely upon one another may disrupt the above-mentioned routine as efforts need to be diverted to a higher priority.